+*Calculated with a continuity correction of 0.4545

 Sensitivity analysis: exclusion of children found to be ineligible following allocation

 The primary analysis was repeated without two children who were found to be ineligible only after data collection was complete, one child in the usual care group of the two-group trial (bilateral acute otitis media and less than two years old) and one child in the usual care group of the three-group trial (otorrhoea in one ear).
 Table 15 shows the results when these two children were removed from the analysis.
 After removing the two ineligible children, the evidence for a reduction in antibiotic use in the active drops group was strengthened slightly.